-Should the TAN remain within the legislation, Industry requests that the process for issuing such notices also include a 28 day consultation period (with the same independent review described above) and impose the same limitations on requests that would have the effect of introducing systemic weaknesses and vulnerabilities as currently included for TCNs (Section 317ZG).
+Should the TAN remain within the legislation, Industry requests that the process for issuing such notices also include a minimum two-month consultation period (with the same independent review described above) and impose the same limitations on requests that would have the effect of introducing systemic weaknesses and vulnerabilities as currently included for TCNs (Section 317ZG).
+Many modern technology systems are deeply complex and rely on dozens or even hundreds of interlocking subsystems and functions.
+In order to fully understand the impact of a notified change to the system, more time is likely to be required.